Hete/kohana-paypal/README.markdown

 * Encoding and decoding was quite dumb, so now on, just refer to standard PayPal doc to build requests and interpret responses;
 * Unittesting (I need help on this);
 * Improved stability for most of requests;
+* Support for NVP and SOAP.
+Since SOAP is hierarchical, there is work to support it through multi-dimentional arrays;

 ## How to use this api